Yamato nadeshiko: Name origin and connotations

 Yamato (大和) was an ancient name for Japan and, therefore, has nationalistic connotations.
 The name also contains a floral metaphor.
 The word nadeshiko refers to Dianthus superbus, a frilled pink carnation.
 The word nadeshiko (撫子) also means beloved or dear child (lit. "child being petted").
 The combination of these two meanings indicates a flower of the Japanese nation, that is, a standard of female beauty that is uniquely Japanese.

 While the term refers to the Japanese ideals of femininity, possessing grace and beauty, it also describes the Yamato nadeshiko's inner strength.
 She exhibits delicacy and deference, as well as quiet determination.
 Both dignified and modest, the Yamato nadeshiko is believed to embody characteristics of delicacy and fragility, as well as elegance and sturdiness.
 Though outwardly submissive and obedient, she is internally strong.
 As the Yamato nadeshiko is one of mature character, she has a nurturing yet uncompromising personality.

 Modern use of the term

 The term Yamato nadeshiko is often used to describe a demure young woman and, in a contemporary context, nostalgically of women with good traits which are perceived as being increasingly rare.

 Modern media

-Though Yamato nadeshiko is no longer considered an ideal for women to reach for, it's still referenced in pop culture media such as novels, manga, anime, TV dramas, and movies.
+Though Yamato nadeshiko is no longer considered an ideal for women to reach for, it is still referenced in pop culture media such as novels, manga, anime, TV dramas, and movies.
 It is typically used to refer to female characters that possess traits of maturity, modesty, gentleness, grace, uncompromising determination, while also being nurturing.

 The Yamato nadeshiko character type is often portrayed in anime.
 Attractive due to having a more mature personality than the other characters, she is often slightly older, sometimes even represented as a teacher or a mother.
 Her appeal lies in her sexual maturity and traditional Japanese virtues of a caring yet subservient nature.